hANSIc99/Pythonic/README.md

 run `sudo pip3 install Pythonic` or `sudo python3 -m pip install Pythonic`

+If youre facing problems installing PyQt5, you may have to upgrade pip first:
+`python3 -m pip install --upgrade pip`

 In general, root-rights are not required but when you run without it, the start script under `/usr/local/bin/` won't get installed.